MDHSRobotics/MaterBotV2/README.md

 * Drive Sybsystem
 * ADIS16448_IMU Gyro Implementation

-see [Understanding MaterBot](https://github.com/MDHSRobotics/TeamWiki/wiki/Understanding%20MaterBot) for more information
+see [Why MaterBot?](https://github.com/MDHSRobotics/TeamWiki/wiki/Why%20MaterBot) for more information

 ###Typical Use
 Typically, this project would be duplicated for each season.
 See the [Duplicating a Repository](https://help.github.com/articles/duplicating-a-repository/) guide from GitHub